nikolskiy/fsm_gen/docs/plans.md

-## Absctraction from an output language
+## Abstraction from an output language

 Possible solution here is using processing in two stages:
 1. Yaml -> AST